ginstrom/paladin-novel/manuscript/chapter-19.md

 Pell grinned, a flash of his old self.
 "Everything has a price, as they say.
 He offered this for a bit of information.
 Troop numbers, defensive plans, any juicy disagreements in the council.
 Seemed to think Sir Roderick might find it useful for his 'conditional aid'."

-Elena picked up the pouch, weighing it.
+Elena picked up the pouch, weighing it with the practiced assessment of someone who'd handled many such transactions.
+Her eyebrows rose slightly at the heft.
 "Generous."

 "Indeed," Gond mused.
 He looked at Pell.
 "And what did you tell this enterprising young squire?"

-"I told him I'd consider his most generous offer," Pell said, his eyes glinting.
+"I told him I'd consider his most generous offer," Pell said, his eyes glinting with mischief.
 "And that I'd need a bit more upfront to ensure my… discretion."
-He produced another, smaller pouch.
+He produced another, smaller pouch from within his cloak, letting it drop beside the first with a satisfying chink.
 "He was quite accommodating."

 Thorek chuckled, a sound like rocks tumbling.
 "A thief to the end, eh lad?"